xigxog/kubefox/docs/quickstart.md

     info    Fox needs a place to store the KubeFox Component images it will build, normally info    this is a remote container registry.
 However, if you only want to use KubeFox info    locally with Kind you can skip this step.
-    Are you only using KubeFox locally? [y/N] y
-    Enter the Kind cluster's name (default 'kubefox'): kubefox-demo
+    Are you only using KubeFox with local Kind cluster? [y/N] y Enter the Kind cluster's name (default 'kind'): kubefox-demo

+    info    Configuration successfully written to '/home/xadhatter/.config/kubefox/config.yaml'.

     info    Congrats, you are ready to use KubeFox! info    Check out the quickstart for next steps (https://docs.kubefox.io/quickstart/). info    If you run into any problems please let us know on GitHub (https://github.com/xigxog/kubefox/issues).

-    info    Let's initialize a KubeFox repo!
+    info    Let's initialize a KubeFox app!

-    info    To get things started quickly Fox can create a hello-world app which includes info    two components and example environments for testing.
+    info    To get things started quickly 🦊 Fox can create a 'hello-world' KubeFox app which info    includes two components and example environments for testing.
-    Would you like to initialize the hello-world app? [y/N] y
+    Would you like to initialize the 'hello-world' KubeFox app? [y/N] y

-    info    KubeFox repo initialization complete!
+    info    KubeFox app initialization complete!
     ```

 You should see some newly created directories and files.
 The `hello-world` app
 includes two components and example environments.
+You might also notice Fox
+initialized a new Git repo for you.
 Take a look around!

 Let's get some environments created.
 Two sample environments are provided in the
 `hack` dir.
 Let's take a quick look at them, then use `kubectl` to send them to